Childpeace Volunteer Collective

 Can my child contribute to my family’s hours?
 How about a grandparent?

 Child hours: Yes for our middle school families.
-Your MMM child may volunteer for jobs which will apply to your family’s hours.
+Your Metro Montessori child may volunteer for jobs which will apply to your family’s hours.
 For all other students, your child typically cannot contribute.
 For example: if you and your child attends the Oregon Food Bank day, only the parent’s hours count.
 Grandparents: Yes!
 If a grandparent or close relative contributes to our community, you may count those hours towards your family’s total.

 When do I have to complete my hours?
 What if I don’t complete my hours?